Interview with Dr. Mark Mallinger

-New director of the Center for Teaching and Learning Excellence seeks to establish a collaborative faculty community
+The new director of the Center for Teaching and Learning Excellence seeks to establish a collaborative faculty community.

 “I came to Pepperdine in 1980, hired in the Business Administration Division at Seaver College, but in the early 1990s, I moved to the Business School, even before it was called the Graziadio Business School.
 My field is organizational behavior, and I’ve taught not only core classes, but elective classes related to creating and building teams, ethics, and international management.
 I’ve taught in the full time MBA program, in the evening FEMBA program, and the executive MBA program.
 I later became emeritus faculty, teaching one executive MBA class each year, and being on the faculty at the European Business School in Germany for four years in the fall.”